 YEARN DEEP DIVE (yETH is HUGE), THE ETHEREUM GOLDEN AGE, SUSHI VS UNISWAP & ETH’S P/E IS HILARIOUS

 We’re now live streaming State of the Nation—join us at 10am EST every Tuesday!

-Tactic #53: How to protect your financial privacy in 3 steps
+Tactic #53: How to protect your financial privacy and secure your ETH address in 3 steps

 If you have a sizable crypto portfolio, it makes you a target for nefarious thievery via social engineering, hacking, or plain old $5 wrench attacks.
 It’s important to never let anyone know your full portfolio, denominations, or anything else you can help keep private.

 In other words, stack stas and get gwei…but keep it close to your chest.